snawabi1/code-note-taking-app/README.md

 1. **Open the App**:

    - Use a local server to run the app.
-For example, with `npx http-server`, navigate to the project direcotry and run: ```sh npx http-server
+For example, with `npx http-server`, navigate to the project directory and run: ```sh npx http-server

    ```